tawasta/event/event_description/README.rst

 =================
 Event Description
 =================

-Adds description field to event form.
+* Adds description field to event form in the backend.

 Configuration
 =============